 Professor Steven Gunn

 I teach and research the history of later medieval and early modern Britain and Europe.
-My current research concerns accidental death and everyday life in sixteenth-century England.
+My recent research concerns accidental death and everyday life in sixteenth-century England.
 I have also published in the wider fields of Tudor government, warfare, foreign policy and political culture and the comparison of the English state in this period with others in Europe.
 I write for BBC History Magazine and History Today, have contributed to radio and television programmes such as In Our Time and Time Team, and speak regularly to Historical Association branches and sixth-form conferences.
+I am currently a trustee of the Royal Armouries.

 Research Interests

 My current research falls into three areas.
-I am Principal Investigator of a project funded by the Economic and Social Research Council on 'Everyday life and fatal hazard in sixteenth-century England'.
-This is analysing some 9,000 coroners' inquests into accidental deaths to see what they tell us about everyday life, work, travel and leisure in Tudor times.
-I am writing a book to present the findings of this project.
-Thereafter I hope to work on the relationship between aristocratic power and the patronage of renaissance culture in sixteenth-century Europe north of the Alps and I retain a long-term research interest in the reign of Henry VII.
+Having used coroners’ inquests to investigate everyday life, I am now using them to ask what deaths in prison tell us about Tudor imprisonment.
+Meanwhile I am starting work on the relationship between aristocratic power and the patronage of renaissance culture in sixteenth-century Europe north of the Alps.
+I retain a long-term research interest in the reign of Henry VII.

 Featured Publications